 How to make vegan Halloween cookies step-by-step:

-Then we’ll mix in some plain flour, cocoa powder and baking soda (photo 4).
+Mix in some plain flour, cocoa powder and baking soda to form a cookie dough (photo 2).
 The cookie dough is less of a dough consistency and more wet, almost like a thick cake batter.
 This is what yields soft and fudgy cookies!

 And if you like Halloween treats, you’ll love my matcha monster energy balls!

 - Leave space between the cookies.
 I like to space the cookies quite far apart (3-4 cm) on the tray as they do spread when baking.

 - Bake them one tray at a time.
 The heat distribution in your oven varies between shelves, so if you want your cookies to all look similar, I’d bake them on the middle shelf only and work in batches.
 This recipe makes 9 cookies, so you’ll only need to make 2 batches!